philippe2308/aimbly-alarm-fe-test/README.md

 - The current time should be shown in the analog clock in the top of the app
   - Can it be animated?
   - Is it possible to build it using CSS?
+- Don't forget to allow the user to scroll within the phone-like `div`.

 ## ⭐️ Bonus: